mlbridge/mlbridge.github.io/README.md

 request, it sends back the prediction, whether the domain name is malicious or benign, to the plugin.
-Depending on the nature of the domain name, the plugin can be configured to allow the request to fall through to the other plugins or send the request to Honeypot or a Blackhole IP.
+Depending on the nature of the domain name, the plugin can be configured to allow the request to fall through to the other plugins or send the request to Honeypot or a Blackhole IP addresses.

 ## The ML Bridge Middleware

 The Middleware is a Python Flask Server that contains the pre-trained Convolutional Neural Network.
-The Middleware receives the domain name queried as well as the IP address of the machine used to query that particular domain name, as a JSON message, via HTTP POST requests from the ML Bridge Plugin.
+The Middleware receives the domain name queried as well as the IP addresses of the machine used to query that particular domain name, as a JSON message, via HTTP POST requests from the ML Bridge Plugin.

 The Middleware first preprocesses the request forwarded from the Machine Learning Plugin.
 The preprocessed request is then cross checked against